excalibur1234/pacui/README.md

 ```

 ### Additional Reflector Settings
+PacUI uses Reflector, if it is found on the system.

 PacUI uses the same configuration file for Reflector as the optional systemd service and timer in Arch Linux.
-An easy way to edit this /etc/xdg/reflector/reflector.conf file by using PacUI is:
+An easy way to edit this file '/etc/xdg/reflector/reflector.conf' by using PacUI is:
 ```
 pacui c
 ```
 In this file, it is recommended to edit at least the `--country` flag for your nearest country.

 This can speed up MAINTAIN SYSTEM dramatically and yield better results.

 ### Alias